 Erected 2004 by Michigan Historical Commission-Michigan Historical Center.
 (Marker Number L1775.)

 Marker series.
 This marker is included in the Michigan Historical Commission marker series.

 Location.
 42° 35.505′ N, 83° 28.544′ W. Marker is in Commerce Township, Michigan, in Oakland County.
 Marker is on Commerce Road 0.3 miles east of Carroll Lake Road/South Commerce Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Commerce Township MI 48382, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Commerce Roller Mill (approx. half a mile away); Commerce United Methodist Congregation / Commerce United Methodist Church (approx. 0.8 miles away); Four Towns Methodist Church (approx. 3.7 miles away); White Lake Township Hall (approx. 4.4 miles away); Settling the Dust (approx. The Great Blues (approx. 4.9 miles away); Go in Peace (approx. 5 miles away); Haven Hill Farm (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Commerce Roller Mill (approx. half a mile away); Commerce United Methodist Congregation / Commerce United Methodist Church (approx. 0.8 miles away); Four Towns Methodist Church (approx. 3.7 miles away); Stonecrest (approx. 4.1 miles away); White Lake Township Hall (approx. 4.4 miles away); Settling the Dust The Great Blues (approx. 4.9 miles away); Go in Peace (approx. 5 miles away).
 Touch for a list and map of all markers in Commerce Township.

 Also see . . .
 Commerce Village Burying Ground.
 Pictures of the graves of most of the people mentioned on the historical marker can be found on the Find A Grave website.
 (Submitted on October 26, 2016, by Joel Seewald of Madison Heights, Michigan.)

 Categories. • Cemeteries & Burial Sites • Settlements & Settlers •

 More.
 Search the internet for Commerce Village Burying Ground.